openapi-generators/openapi-python-client/README.md

    - "ruff format ."
 ```

+### use_dataclasses

+By default, `openapi-python-client` uses the `attrs` package when generating model classes (and the `Client` class).
+Setting `use_dataclasses` to `true` causes it to use the built-in `dataclasses` module instead.
+This may be useful if you are trying to reduce external dependencies, or if your client package might be used in applications that require different versions of `attrs`.

+The generated client code should behave exactly the same from an application's point of view except for the following differences:

+- The generated project file does not have an `attrs` dependency.
+- If you were using `attrs.evolve` to create an updated instance of a model class, you should use `dataclasses.replace` instead.
+- Undocumented attributes of the `Client` class that had an underscore prefix in their names are no longer available.
+- The builder methods `with_cookies`, `with_headers`, and `with_timeout` do _not_ modify any Httpx client that may have been created from the previous Client instance; they affect only the new instance.

 ### use_path_prefixes_for_title_model_names

 By default, `openapi-python-client` generates class names which include the full path to the schema, including any parent-types.
 This can result in very long class names like `MyRouteSomeClassAnotherClassResponse`—which is very unique and unlikely to cause conflicts with future API additions, but also super verbose.